dazuma/toys/toys/docs/guide.md

 ### Preloading Ruby files

-You may also provide Ruby files that are "preloaded" before tools are defined.
+You can also provide Ruby files that are "preloaded" before tools are defined.
 This is useful if those Ruby files are required by the tool definitions themselves.
 Like files in the `.lib` directory, preloaded files can define Ruby classes, modules, and other code.
 But preloaded files *automatically* loaded